jimklimov/fty-info/README.md

 where:

-* 'type' can be GPI, GPO, serial (not supported yet)
+* 'type' can be gpi, gpo, serial (not supported yet)

 Response of FTY_INFO: